EnterpriseDB/barman/doc/barman.5.md

 :   Directory which contains WAL files.
 Server.

 incoming_wals_directory
 :   Directory where incoming WAL files are archived into.
+Requires `archiver` to be enabled.
+Server.

+errors_directory
+:   Directory that contains WAL files that contain an error; usually
+    this is related to a conflict with an existing WAL file (e.g. a WAL file that has been archived after a streamed one).

+streaming_wals_directory
+:   Directory where WAL files are streamed from the PostgreSQL server to Barman.
+Requires `streaming_archiver` to be enabled.
 Server.

 lock_file
 :   Lock file for a backup in progress.
 Global/Server.